 With the Summer Olympics postponed, why not bring the Olympics to your house?
-What’s cooler than athletes representing our country performing incredible feats?!
+What's cooler than athletes representing our country performing incredible feats?!
 And you can, too!
-Beat the heat with “water sports” like water balloon “step back” competition or a sponge toss!
-Or, you could have a slip n’ slide and measure who goes the furthest.
+Beat the heat with "water sports" like a water balloon "step back" competition or a sponge toss!
+Or, you could have a slip n' slide and measure who goes the furthest.
 Be sure to make some medals or trophies for the winners (gold, silver, and bronze, of course).

 A fun movie night in with popcorn and treats may be just the thing your family needs!
 Some classic July 4th favorites include Independence Day, The American President, The Sandlot, and The Music Man!
 Snuggle up together on the couch or even set up a projector for an outdoor theater experience!